Snowpiercer (2013) and the True Outcome of Human Revolution

 The scene where the two kids see a polar bear can be interpreted in two different ways: the metaphoric way, and the realistic way.
 Since we are told in the film that life cannot exist in the outside world, metaphorically, this represents life blooming in a hostile environment.
 Conversely, if we approach this from a realistic point of view, it also means that the kids are bound to die, since polar bears eat people and the children have no resources to use to fend for themselves or even survive in the harsh cold climate other than their coats.

 Additionally, the cinematography is breathtaking, able to make the train appear as if it’s an entire city!
+The tail end is reminiscent of the slums, while as you go further to the front, you see schools, bars, nightclubs and even resort-esque areas.
 Unlike many film directors, Bong Joon-Ho knows exactly what scenes he needs and shoots accordingly, without any other backup shots.
 While this is usually very risky, as you often don’t know what the scene will look like in post-production, Bong plans his films extensively ahead of time to know exactly what he needs.
 He is a true auteur, and I don’t use that term lightly!

 Snowpiercer also features a well-known cast, with Chris Evans, Tilda Swinton, Ed Harris, Jamie Bell, and Octavia Spencer, alongside Korean actors Song Kang-Ho and Go Ah-sung from 2006’s The Host.
 Like fellow auteurs Guillermo Del-Toro and Wes Anderson, Bong Joon-Ho enjoys working with recurring actors and actresses, with Song Kang-Ho appearing in the numerous films, including the Academy-award winning Parasite and Tilda Swinton appearing in Okja.